refaktor/rye-website/content/meet_rye/basics/calling_functions.md

 ; prints: Hello World!
 ```

 **Print** function takes one value (an argument) and prints it.
-We call it by naming it and provide an argument, in this case a text to print.
+We call it by naming it and provide an argument, in this case some text to print.

 ## Return values

 Print or some variant of it (println, echo, ...) exists in almost every language, but most functions in Rye are not like print.
 We don't call them for effect, but for their return value.

 **Inc** (increment) accepts one integer value and returns a value that is an increment of the accepted value.
-It doesn't change anything and at the same input (the argument) it always returns the same result.
+It doesn't change anything and for same input (the argument), it always returns the same result.

 ```clojure
 ; Functions taking one argument